olimstv/omdb-movie-search/README.md

 ![img_4.png](img_4.png)

 ## Is there anything after the MVP?
 I found this project very interesting and challenging to work on.
-I learn a lot while building the app.
+I learned a lot while building the app.
 I want to continue working on it.
 The current implementation of the app can be improved in many ways.
 Next steps:
 1. Adding responsiveness
 2. Refactoring css (possibly using 'styled components')